Awards & Nominations

 Cass Best in Show: Awarded for my Wrapped vessels.

-100% Design 2018 (100% Forward): Nominated for as upcoming furniture designer by Samuel Chan.
-I will be exhibiting select works at 100% Design.
+100% Design 2018 (100% Forward): Nominated by Samuel Chan as an upcoming furniture designer.
+I will be exhibiting selected works at 100% Design.

 CASS Best in Show, 2018: Exhibition at Loom Space, Shoreditch, exhibiting the select work from the Cass end of year show 2018.